When Your Baby Won’t Stop Crying

 - Swinging.
 Create a rhythmic motion of any kind.
 For example, take your baby for a ride in a stroller or car.

 - Sucking.
-Let the baby suck on something, such as a pacifier.
+Let your baby suck on something, such as a pacifier.

 Adapted from: The Happiest Baby on the Block